Oriole Park at Camden Yards: Blocked skyline views

-In 2007–08 construction started on two large buildings beyond the stadium's outfield walls — a 757-room Hilton Baltimore hotel north of the stadium occupying a two-city-block area and a high-rise apartment building, both completed in 2009—which have blocked views of the city's skyline from most sections of the grandstand.
-The Baltimore Sun said on April 21, 2008, "There's just a glimpse of the Bromo Seltzer Tower's crenellated top just to the right of the new Hilton Baltimore Convention Center hotel ... something's drastically different at Oriole Park this year ... the sweeping view of downtown Baltimore that fans have enjoyed for the past 16 seasons has changed considerably..."
-Sportswriter Peter Schmuck complained, "the big, antiseptic convention hotel ... looms over Camden Yards ... [and] has blocked out the best part of the Baltimore skyline".
-A Washington Post columnist called it a "cruel cubist joke on a previously perfect ballpark", although others said they were pleased with new construction downtown as indicative of urban revitalization.
+In 2007–08, construction started on two large buildings beyond the stadium's outfield walls—a 757-room Hilton Baltimore hotel north of the stadium occupying a two-city-block area and a high-rise apartment building, both completed in 2009.
+The new buildings blocked views of the city's skyline from most sections of the grandstand.
+The Baltimore Sun said on April 21, 2008, "There's just a glimpse of the Bromo Seltzer Tower's crenellated top just to the right of the new Hilton Baltimore Convention Center hotel ... something's drastically different at Oriole Park this year ... the sweeping view of downtown Baltimore that fans have enjoyed for the past 16 seasons has changed considerably."
+Sportswriter Peter Schmuck complained, "the big, antiseptic convention hotel ... looms over Camden Yards ... [and] has blocked out the best part of the Baltimore skyline."
+A Washington Post columnist called it a "cruel cubist joke on a previously perfect ballpark," although others said they were pleased with new construction downtown as indicative of urban revitalization.
+Some hotel rooms have a clear view of the playing field.

 Changes in field dimensions

-In January of 2022, Orioles general manager Mike Elias announced adjustments to Camden Yards' left field dimensions in an attempt to reduce the stadium’s propensity for home runs.
-The changes — the first to the size of the iconic ballpark’s playing area in two decades — raised the wall's height from 7 ft to about 13 ft and moved it back as much as 26+1/2 ft, according to information provided by the team.
-The new configuration resulted in the elimination of the first 10 rows of outfield bleacher seats in sections 72-86, resulting in a net reduction of about 1,100 seats.
-Major League Baseball approved the adjustments, which cover the area from the left-field corner to the bullpens in left-center field.
+In January 2022, Orioles general manager Mike Elias announced adjustments to Camden Yards' left field dimensions in an attempt to reduce the stadium's propensity for home runs.
+The changes, the first to the size of the iconic ballpark's playing area in two decades, raised the wall's height from 7 ft to about 13 ft and moved it back as much as 26+1/2 ft, according to the Orioles.
+The 2022 configuration removed about 1,100 seats in the first 10 rows of outfield bleacher seats in sections 72–86.
+MLB approved the adjustments, which span from the left-field corner to the bullpens in left-center field.